chaordic-io/gbuild/README.md

 ## Usage & Configuration Example

-  gbuild -t [target execution plan] -f [yaml configuration file] _defaults -t to "build" and -f to ".gbuild.yml" if not defined_
+  gbuild -t [target execution plan] -f [yaml configuration file]

+ The above _defaults -t to "build" and -f to ".gbuild.yml" if not defined_

 Configuration options should be mostly self-explanatory in the example below.
 It is important to note, that while the `run` block inherits the shell-environment in which `gbuild` is invoked, the shells themselves run in isolation from each other and can only share files.
 Any environment variables set in a target will not be available to other targets, or the parent shell.